Paladin Energy: Uranium projects

-The Company’s uranium projects include Langer Heinrich in Namibia and Manyingee in Western Australia.
+The company's uranium projects include Langer Heinrich in Namibia and Manyingee in Western Australia.
 Each of these projects had feasibility studies carried out by previous owners during the 1980s, and Paladin secured them at low cost during the depressed uranium market.

-Paladin has augmented its resource base in Australia through the acquisition of Valhalla Uranium Pty Ltd, whose primary assets are the 50% joint venture interests in the Valhalla and Skal deposits near Mount Isa in Queensland and 41.71% ownership of the Bigrlyi deposit in the Northern Territory.

-Paladin also has an 82.08% controlling interest in Summit Resources Limited, Valhalla's joint venture partner at Mount Isa and the holder of other promising exploration titles in the region.

-African Focus
+African focus

 Namibia

-Langer Heinrich mine in Namibia is Paladin's flagship project.
-Having reached its initial production of 2.7Mlb U3O8 per annum in 2008, the mine completed its Stage 2 ramp-up to 3.7Mlb per annum in the 2010 financial year.
-Subsequently, the company has completed a Stage 3 expansion and began producing at a 5.2Mlb per annum rate.
-An additional Stage 4 expansion review is currently nearing finalisation with the view to potentially increasing production up to 10Mlb per annum at a later date when the economics justify the additional investment required.
-Substantial technical work has been completed on this project since its discovery in 1973, mainly by Gencor (the original explorer), a large South African mining house that evolved into BHP.
-Paladin acquired Langer Heinrich in 2002, and started a BFS in 2004.

 Paladin's Board approved the development proposal at a capital cost of US$92M in 2005; site works began in September 2005;and, the project construction was completed on time and within budget.
 The mine was officially opened by the President of the Republic of Namibia in March 2007.

-In July 2016, it was reported that Paladin was looking to sell a further 24% stake in the Langer Heinrich mine to an unnamed buyer.
+In July 2016, it was reported that Paladin was looking to sell a further 24% stake in the Langer Heinrich Mine to an unnamed buyer.

 In subsequent reports, it was stated that the buyer would be a division of the state-owned China National Nuclear Corporation (CNNC).
 The value is expected to be $175 million.
 However, in December 2016, Paladin reported that the sale had been delayed.